Strong relationships with early childhood educators: benefits

 - feeling comfortable to raise concerns and work out solutions with educators

-Getting started on strong relationships with early childhood educators and carers
+Getting started on strong relationships with early childhood educators

-Here are some ideas to help you get started:
+Here are ideas to get you started:

-Communicating with early childhood educators and carers
+Communicating with early childhood educators

 Things that educators want to know about your child

-Your child’s educators will want to know about:
+Your child’s educators will want to know:

 When there are problems at child care